junction-labs/wineinfo/demo/02_routing.md

 ```

  Let's try again with an authenticated request.
 All we have to do is set our
- x-wineinfo-user header to the value "admin" and we're good to go.
+ x-username header to the value "admin" and we're good to go.

  This time the Route should be the same, but: